ngneat/elf/docs/docs/features/pagination.md

 # Pagination

 In many cases - for example, when working with very large data-sets - we don't want to work with the full collection in memory.
-Instead server-side paging is used, where the server sends just a single page at a time.
+Instead, server-side pagination is used, where the server sends just a single page of data at a time.

 Usually, we also want to cache pages that already have been fetched, in order to spare the need for an additional request.